silverstripe/silverstripe-framework/docs/en/03_Upgrading/02_Upgrading_module.md

     ExampleModuleDummyDataObject: ExampleUser\SilverstripeExampleModule\Models\DummyDataObject
 ```

+Once you've mapped the class names, you need to run the UpdateLegacyClassNamesTask (`/dev/tasks/UpdateLegacyClassNamesTask`) task.
-On the first `dev/build` after a successful upgrade, the `ClassName` field on each DataObject table will be substituted with the namespaced classname.
+This will update affected columns and the `ClassName` field on each DataObject table will be substituted with the namespaced classname.

 ## Extra steps